kytewy/python_scripts_analysis/README.md

 # python_scripts_analysis

-In this repository is a collection of Python scripts that I have created for a number of differenet personal and academic projects.
+In this repository is a collection of Python that I have created for a number of differenet personal and academic projects.

 # ETL for Education
+Main focus of this project was create a business problem and create a ETL solution to gather data and prepare it for a data warehouse to make it readily availble for decision making.
+The vizualication and analysis is not the focus of this project.

 # Background
 Education plays an important role in society.
 Being more well educated has a number of benefits including financial, career, personal and societal.
 Financial benefits can be found from balance sheets, income statements and adhere to governmental regulation which are published on a timely basis.
 Financial benefits are easier to quantify and compare, but it does not discount the value of the others.
 Where do we find the others?